Creating Context Menus for Apps¶

 Example¶

-We can now fill our top level steps in the Tutorial
+We can now fill our top level steps in the Tutorial App with components,

 to configure the needed parameters.
 Even though it is possible to teach pose and